Land of Plenty to be held in Shepparton this year - Shepparton News

 Land of Plenty to be held in Shepparton this yearBy Madi Chwasta

-Land of Plenty will be returning to Shepparton in October for its second year, set to run on the weekend before the Melbourne Cup.
+Land of Plenty will be returning to Shepparton this October for its second year, promising a memorable event for music lovers across the region.

-The single-day, all ages festival has been scheduled for Saturday, October 31 at the Shepparton Showgrounds.
+The all-ages major music festival has been scheduled for Saturday, October 31 at the Shepparton Showgrounds.

-The day will feature plenty of live music, art displays, market stalls, gourmet food vans, and carnival rides.
+While the line-up is yet to be released, the organisers assure they will deliver a diverse range of genres, from hip hop to rock and indie, as well as all-star artists featured in previous Triple J Hottest 100 countdowns.

-While the line-up is yet to be released, the organisers promise a diverse range of genres, from hip hop, to rock and indie, as well as all-star artists featured in previous Triple J Hottest 100 countdowns.
+The festival will also offer art displays, market stalls, gourmet food vans, and carnival rides for all to enjoy.

 Last year's line-up was filled with a range of stellar Australian acts, including Ocean Alley, Illy, Tones and I, Alex the Astronaut and Shepparton's own Briggs.